YamMarco/used_car_market/README.md

 1. I've headed to the one of the biggest online used car martket places, Yad2
 2. Using WebScrapper.io start to outlay the data value and structures i want to extract
 3. I've marked around 1400 lisitngs over the last 30 pages on that day (28/5)
-4. Ran the scpits and got a table running 37k raw data points
+4. Ran the scripts and got a table running 37k raw data points

 ## 3) Processing Phase

-Now it was to convert the raw data into a dabase containing tables and categorized column values
+#### Goal: to convert all raw imported data to be analyis-ready and upload it to an SQL server
+#### Challages: many of the coulmn are
+* wrong data type
+* free text uncategorized values
+* serveral cloumns that are cloumped into one